SciProgCentre/kmath-polynomial/docs/polynomials.md

 )
 ```

-All algebraic operations can be used in corresponding space:
+All algebraic operations can be used in the corresponding space:
 ```kotlin
 val computationResult = Int.algebra.numberedPolynomialSpace {
     NumberedPolynomial(